leo-project/leofs_bench/README.md

 ## Running leofs_bench (1)

-In this example, LeoFS and `basho_bench` are installed locally.
-The following commands can be used to run `basho_bench`.
+In this example, LeoFS and `leofs_bench` are installed locally.
+The following commands can be used to run `leofs_bench`.

 ```bash
 ### Loading 1M records of size 16KB